Convent Kids presents: Instro-Experimento by Playable Streets

 All sessions are free, but bookings are essential.
 Recommended for children aged 5 to 12.
 All children must be accompanied by a parent or guardian.

 The Abbotsford Convent is committed to making our activities and programs as inclusive as possible for everyone to enjoy.
+There will be an artist facilitator who is an Auslan user on Tuesday and Saturday.
 Please contact us if you would like to discuss your access needs.

 About the artists